-During financial year 2021 (FY2021: 1 April 2021 to 31 March 2022), the Japan Fair Trade Commission (JFTC) provided further valuable insights into its key considerations when reviewing potential transactions in Japan.
-In particular, it has applied the FY2019 amendments to the Guidelines to Application of the Antimonopoly Act Concerning Review of Business Combination (Merger Guidelines) and clarified some of the important factors to be considered when coming to a decision.
+During financial year 2022 (FY2022: 1 April 2022 to 31 March 2023), the Japan Fair Trade Commission (JFTC) provided further valuable insights into its key considerations when reviewing potential transactions in Japan.
+In particular, it has applied the 2019 amendments to the Guidelines to Application of the Antimonopoly Act Concerning Review of Business Combination (Merger Guidelines) and clarified some of the important factors to be considered when coming to a decision.
 For example, it has revealed its interest in any transaction that might have an effect on the Japanese market, regardless of whether it meets the reportable thresholds.
-From the key cases of FY2021, it is apparent that the JFTC will consider a broader range of potential threats to competition, will continue to have an acute interest in emerging digital markets and will eagerly review any transaction, including nonreportable transactions, that might have an effect on competition in Japan.
+From the key cases of FY2022, it is apparent that the JFTC will consider a broader range of potential threats to competition, will continue to have an acute interest in emerging digital markets and will eagerly review any transaction, including non-reportable transactions, that might have an effect on competition in Japan.

-Another key point is the JFTC's further emphasis on economic analysis in the context of merger review.
+Another key point is the JFTC's continuous emphasis on economic analysis in the context of merger review.
 In early 2022, an office was set up specifically for economic analysis purposes in the JFTC's general secretariat in order to strengthen the regulator's capability of handling digital markets matters, economic analysis and analytics of information relevant to investigations.
-The office is expected to support a more frequent use of economic analysis in merger cases.
+The office is frequently conducting economic analysis in merger cases.